General OT Questions

 Do I need to clean my house before visits?

 No!
 Nurture Occupational Therapy is here to support you in your parenting journey, not to judge your home.
 As a mother of two, I know that life is hectic and cleaning/tidying is often the least of our worries!
-I will be supporting you through offering ergonomic advice on your baby care set-up (such as changing table, stroller, feeding chair), and not looking at how clean or tidy your home is.
+I'll be supporting you through offering ergonomic advice on your baby care set-up (such as changing table, stroller, feeding chair), and not looking at how clean or tidy your home is.

 Does a session have to be at my house?